zaidotsenre/senior-project/README.md

-# Senior Project - Server and infrasctructure
+# Senior Project

-Server-side and infrastructure code for my team's Senior Project in Information Technology.
-The project consists of an application that allows users scan gym equipment using their phone camera and get a video demonstration on how to use the machine.
+The project consists of an application that allows users to scan gym equipment using their phone camera and get a video demonstration on how to use the machine.

 The application leverages AWS Rekognition's Custom Labels feature to identify gym equipment in user provided images.
 The returned labels are used to lookup excercises that can be performed using the identified machine in a SQLite database that is "shipped" with the app.
 The user is then presented with excercise choices for the muscle group they intend to work.